 Pollen evidence from upper Garhwal now points to the crop first being sown in these mountains from around 500 BCE.
 This was an era during which nomadic horse tribes from Central Asia were crossing the Indus River, some of them settling in the western Himalaya.
 These warrior clans will have been non-Aryan in their self-identification and thus from outside the anointed Brahminical realms of Vedic Hinduism.
 Finds from Nepal dating to a similar era suggest that cannabis may also have been arriving in the Himalaya from Central Asia by another route, namely the Kali Gandhaki Gorge.
 The prime suspects for bringing dope culture to Kumaon are the tribal federations that Westerners know best by the name ‘the Scythians‘.
 This is a collective term of convenience for the various nomadic and semi-nomadic Iron Age dope fiends of the type that Herodotus described in this very same era on the steppe lands north of the Black Sea getting out of their heads by throwing cannabis on braziers in tents.
 In the temples of Kumaon such as Katarmal the legacy of these Scythians is still apparent in the clothing of the Sun gods, with their long hats, overcoats, and riding boots.
-But more than that, as the Victorians noted, the main castes involved in cannabis cultivation in Kumaon have historically been the Khasias, which means ‘descendants of the Khasa’, an Indic exonym for one such Scythian-type federation among these teeming militant steppe multitudes, their likely origin around Balkh in what’s now northern Afghanistan.
+But more than that, as the Victorians noted, the main castes involved in cannabis cultivation in Kumaon have historically been the Khasias, which means ‘descendants of the Khasa’, an Indic exonym for one such Scythian-type federation among these teeming militant steppe multitudes, their origins variously guessed at as being Xinjiang or Bactria, around what’s now northern Afghanistan.
 Onetime rulers of Kumaon, the Khasias’ fall from aristocratic grace through centuries of Brahminisation has ended with their becoming, in the words of an Indian historian, the ‘menial people’ of these mountains, the fields of cannabis around their settlements evolving into a sign of low, non-Aryan status that still, some two millennia later, no self-respecting high-caste Kumaoni would wish to be shackled with.
 And even the Khasia castes themselves have internalised this prejudice, leaving their smoke at home when they go to pay homage to the Goddess.